 Considering that there are very few effective treatments that can help manage some of the symptoms that occur during methamphetamine withdrawal, this research is promising.
 Having said that, if you are an individual struggling to quit methamphetamine and curious as to what treatment options are available, Principium Psychiatry can help.
 We not only provide TMS treatment which may help curb withdrawal symptoms, we also offer psychotherapy and pharmacotherapy.
 As mentioned above, in addition to the physical dependence there may be various psychological and/or social factors underlying the use of an addictive drug.
 Principium Psychiatry takes these things into consideration as we help you strive for healthier functioning.

-If you have any questions regarding TMS, addiction treatment, or any of our other services, please feel free to contact us at (212) 335-0236.
+If you have any questions regarding TMS, or any of our other services, please feel free to contact us at (212) 335-0236.
 At Principium Psychiatry, we offer TMS in NYC.
 Our TMS center is located off Central Park South, near Columbus Circle, in a private, comfortably appointed medical suite.